Real C.D. España: History

-Colors and badge
+Colours and badge

-España's colours are black and yellow, a fact reflected in the club's nickname: Aurinegros (a compound word meaning gold and black).
+España's colours are black and yellow, which are reflected in the club's nickname: Aurinegros (a compound word meaning gold and black).
 The club logo was changed in 2006 to give a younger, more fresh look.
-The club mascot has changed many times.
-It has been a yellow and black owl, a train, and most recently a robot.
+The club mascot has changed many times; it has been a yellow and black owl, a train, and most recently a robot.
 The crown symbolizes the "royal status" granted to the club by the King of Spain.
-This is noticeable in other clubs such as Real Madrid, Real Sociedad, Real Betis, Real Murcia, Real Valladolid and Real Zaragoza.
+This is noticeable in other clubs such as Real Madrid, Real Sociedad, Real Betis, Real Murcia, Real Valladolid, and Real Zaragoza.

 Kelme is the team's official sportswear manufacturer.

 Stadium

 Real España plays their home matches at the Estadio Francisco Morazán.
 It has been Real España's home stadium since its creation.
 In 2008, Real España played all their home games at the Estadio Olímpico due to the Estadio Morazán's renewal.

 Club rivalries

 Clásico Moderno (Honduras)

 El Clásico Moderno (The Modern Derby) also referred by some as the Clasico Moderno Hondureño is a Honduran football match played at least four times a year in the Liga Nacional de Honduras and consists of two teams, C.D.
 Olimpia and Real C.D.
 España.